 You decide your OPT start date as part of your application.
 You may choose any date between your program end date and up to 60 days after your program end date.
 This is an important decision: If you already have a job offer with a specific start date, you should choose this start date.
 If you are applying close to your program end date, or if you think you will need time to move or look for jobs, you should choose a later start date to give yourself time.
 Once your OPT start date arrives, your 12 months of OPT begins.

 The OPT application fee for the USCIS is $410.
 If you choose to e-file your application you can play that fee online.
-If you chose to physically mail your application then you can pay with a check (see sample below), money order, or a U.S. based credit card through form G-1450 which is made available on the OPT Packet.
+If you chose to physically mail your application then you can pay with a check (see sample below), money order, or a U.S. based credit card through form G-1450.
 There is an additional fee of $140 for Tulane University, to provide OPT application processing and continuing immigration support after you graduate.
-You can pay the Tulane fee by check, money order, or credit card as well.
+The Tulane fee is only payable by credit card.

 Important: You must be physically present in the U.S. to apply for OPT.
 If you have not applied for OPT and leave the U.S. after your program end date, you lose your F-1 status and ability to apply for OPT.